 Pajeon is a savoury pancake filled with variety of meat and vegetables having spring onions as the prominent one.
 Batter is commonly made out of a mixture of eggs, wheat flour and rice flour.
-This Korean style pancakes is usually accompanied by a dipping sauce made out of soy sauce, vinegar, sesame oil and different spices.

 - 2 potatoes, julienned